Online solo strings intensive (osSI)

 Use your summer break wisely

-Receive written feedback from teachers at major conservatories & universities
+Receive feedback from teachers at major conservatories & universities

 Develop a plan for the next few weeks